Episcopal Diocese of Los Angeles

-The Episcopal Diocese of Los Angeles is a community of 48,874 Episcopalians in 147 congregations, 40 schools, and 18 major institutions, spanning all of Los Angeles, Orange, San Bernardino, Santa Barbara, and Ventura counties, and part of Riverside County.
+The Episcopal Diocese of Los Angeles is a community of 48,874 Episcopalians in 133 congregations, 36 schools, and six service institutions, spanning all of Los Angeles, Orange, San Bernardino, Santa Barbara, and Ventura counties, and part of Riverside County making it one of the largest Episcopal dioceses in the United States by land area.

-One of the U.S.-based Episcopal Church's 110 dioceses spanning 16 nations, the Diocese of Los Angeles was established in 1895 by vote of the General Convention of the national church.
+One of the U.S.-based Episcopal Church's 106 dioceses spanning 16 nations, the Diocese of Los Angeles was established in 1895 by vote of the General Convention of the national church.
 The diocese's first convention was held in 1896.

 The diocese is led by its bishop, presently the Rt.
 Rev. John H. Taylor; its administrative hub is St. Paul’s Commons, located in the Echo Park district of Los Angeles.
 St. John's Cathedral is the cathedral of the diocese and the center for major diocesan liturgical functions.

-The common ministry of the diocese is guided by its convention, held annually.

-Between annual meetings, the work of convention is overseen by the diocesan council, which meets usually the first or second Thursday of each month at St. Paul’s Commons.
+The common ministry of the diocese is guided by its convention, held annually(usually in Riverside County).
+Between annual meetings, the work of convention is overseen by the diocesan council, which meets usually each month at St. Paul’s Commons.